UnknownUser95/CL_Options/README.md

 Every option also requires an action, which represent the logic of that option.

 The action can access later arguments, as long as requiredNextArguments is not set to 0.
-If requiredNextArguments is -1, it will pass **all** following arguments.
-Options can also overlap.
-Each implementation has to test itself, whether the given arguments are correct.
+If requiredNextArguments is -1, it will pass all following arguments.

-Optionally options can be set to be required.
-An exception (`OptionNotGivenException`) will be thrown when a required option does not exist.
+The main method, CL_Options.apply, returns an Optional<Exception>.
+If an error occurred, the optional will contain that exception (use `optional.isPresent()` to check if an error has happened).